 MS Symptoms in Children

-The symptoms of MS in children are similar to those in adults and may include:
+The symptoms are similar to those in adults and may include:

 - Problems with bladder or bowel control